dscorbett/duployan-font/docs/user-documentation.md

 SPACE) or step (U+1BCA2 SHORTHAND FORMAT DOWN STEP or U+1BCA3 SHORTHAND FORMAT UP STEP).

+Cursive joining is disabled in Rawnd Musmus Duployan Uncow for compatibility with software in which the main fonts do not work.

 ### Overlapping characters

 Overlap trees are supported up to a width of 2, a depth of 2, and a breadth of